I don’t have an eating disorder. I’m fine

 Thankfully, you survive the rest of your day, making “healthy choices” the whole time, but the ever-present feeling of fullness hangs over your head.
 It’s annoying.
 It grates on you.
 It reminds you of what you’ve done today.
 You wish that it would go away.
 By the evening, it’s so hard to ignore that you reach for a piece of chocolate.
 The sugar immediately distracts you with its sweetness.
 You feel a rush of relief, and then find yourself reaching for another.
 And then another.
 Before you even know what’s happened, the bag is gone.
 Well shit.
 Here we go again.

 Unfortunately, that’s what every recovery attempt feels like.
 You try to kick the habit, only to fall back into it.

 Is this what it’s going to be like forever?

-But guess what!?
-I DO have training and experience working with eating disorders.
+What you need is someone who gets Eating Disorders.
+And guess what!?
+I DO!
+I have training and experience working with eating disorders.
 Hooray!
 And – if after (virtually) meeting me you question whether we’d be a good fit, I’d be happy to refer you to other clinicians who also have the necessary training/experience.
 It’s time to shake this ED monkey off your back…for good.

 What therapy looks like